So, you have bought a Fuel Cell and are ready to start using it.

 - Other, less common storage methods (liquid storage, sodium borohydride, etc)

 Each of these have their own advantages and are best suited for different applications (more on this another day).
 However, for most applications, Compressed H2 storage is the easiest, most economical and most readily available method.
-This could be simple H2 cylinders from your local welding or gas supply shop (be sure the purity is suitable for your fuel cell), or more advanced carbon fiber cylinders from suppliers like Dynetec, Worthington Cylinders (formerly SCI), Lincoln Composites, and others.
+This could be simple H2 cylinders from your local welding or gas supply shop (be sure the purity is suitable for your fuel cell), or more advanced carbon fiber cylinders from suppliers like Luxfer, Worthington Cylinders (formerly SCI), Hexagon Lincoln, and others.
 Don’t forget to make sure you have a regulator to go from the tank pressure down to the operating pressure of the Fuel Cell (some tanks have these integrated, some don’t).
 You will probably also need a refueling port or at least a fitting to re-fill your tanks with.